 1. Analyze Skills and Set Goals

-- Examine current levels: Determine what types of skills are lacking among the current staff, and remember to ask employees about which skills they believe are important to develop for themselves and the company
+- Examine current levels: Determine what types of skills are lacking among the current staff, and remember to ask employees about which skills they believe are important to develop for themselves and the company.

-- Account for strategy: Check if strategic plans might require new skills to be developed
+- Account for strategy: Check if strategic plans might require new skills to be developed.

-- Put it all together: Organize the employees, experts, materials, and schedule for the employee development plan
+- Put it all together: Organize the employees, experts, materials, and schedule for the employee development plan.

-Together, determining the skills gap and goal-setting for individual employees can be a complex exercise.
-For example, if you wanted to create an employee development plan for sales management skills, it would involve numerous elements.
-The employee would receive instructions about improving their own sales abilities, managing employees, and using departmental systems.
+Determining the skills gap and goal-setting for individual employees can be a complex exercise.
+For example, if you wanted to create an employee development plan for sales management skills, it would involve multiple elements.
+The employees would receive instructions about improving their own sales abilities, managing employees, and using departmental systems.

 Finally, chances are that an experienced employee requires less advising than a new one, so any employee development plan must account for seniority as well.
-In short, an effective employee development plan must be scalable and be able to adjust to the needs of individuals.
+In short, an effective employee development plan must be scalable and able to adjust to the needs of individuals.